The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 • thymus.

-Normal chest shapes in humans
+Normal shape of the chest in humans

 Severe atrophy of the muscular skeleton